WZMJ

-WZMJ (93.1 MHz) is a commercial FM radio station licensed to Batesburg, South Carolina and serving the Columbia metropolitan area.
+WZMJ (93.1 MHz) is a commercial FM radio station licensed to Batesburg, South Carolina, and serving the Columbia metropolitan area.
 It broadcasts a classic hits radio format and is owned by the Midlands Media Group, LLC.
 WZMJ calls itself "93.1 The Lake" and features soft to mid-tempo hits of the 1970s, 80s and 90s.
-The radio studios and offices are on Gervais Street in Columbia.
+The radio studios and offices are on Main Street in Columbia.

 WZMJ has an effective radiated power (ERP) of 2,100 watts.
 The transmitter is on Perry Taylor Road off Two Notch Road in Gilbert, South Carolina.

 History

 WBLR-FM and WKWQ-FM

 On August 5, 1965, the station signed on the air as WBLR-FM, the sister station to WBLR 1430 AM.
 At the time, WBLR-FM was located on 92.1 FM.
 The two stations simulcast a middle of the road (MOR) format of adult music with local news and information.

 In 1979, in order to accommodate a class/power increase for WTWE—Manning, WWBD—Bamberg was moved from 92.7 to 92.1, which required WBLR-FM to move from 92.1 to 95.3.
 WBLR-FM switched its call sign to WKWQ-FM when it moved, playing country music.

 It flipped to album rock as "K-95 Rock" in 1986 and started to target nearby Columbia.
 In 1988, the station changed again to urban contemporary as "Hot 95" in an attempt to compete with urban powerhouse 101.3 WWDM.
 But WWDM was more powerful and Hot 95 failed to attract many listeners.
 During this period, the broadcasting tower was moved closer to Columbia.